Nothing clearly indicates the need for treatment than withdrawal symptoms that start soon after one stops abusing drugs or alcohol.

 - Nausea and vomiting

-It is important to note that withdrawal symptoms can vary depending on according to the substance(s) a person uses.
+It is important to note that withdrawal symptoms can vary depending on the substance(s) a person uses.
 Some are far more severe than the ones listed above.

 Once medical stability has been achieved and toxic substances have been cleared, a person can move on to considering a rehab program that is best for them.